devcongress/made-in-ghana/README.md

 * [AndroidScreencast](https://github.com/thedumbtechguy/AndroidScreencast) - Android Screencast allows you to control your android device from your computer. **By [TheDumbTechGuy](https://twitter.com/TheDumbTechGuy)**
 * [AutoFeedback](https://github.com/bubunyo/AutoFeedback) -  A simple tool to implement feedback with 2 lines of code. **By [@kiddbubu](https://twitter.com/kiddbubu)**
+* [Antimony](https://github.com/Vitalik-Hakim/antimony) - A free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties(Cryptocurrency) **By [@Vitalik-Hakim](https://github.com/Vitalik-Hakim)**

 ## <a name="B"> </a>B